magnetophon/LazyLimiter/README.md

 They are scaled with samplerate, but you have to [manually set it](https://github.com/magnetophon/LookaheadLimiter/blob/master/GUI.lib#L21) at compile time.

 I've made the shape of the attack curve variable, by putting a wave-shaping function after the "1/4 trough 4/4" of the attack example.
-Both the hold time and the time of the releaseEnvelope can automatically adapt to the input material.
+Both the hold time and the time of the releaseEnvelope automatically adapt to the input material.

 I am looking for ways to reduce the amount of parameters, either by choosing good defaults or by inteligently coupling them.